Zachary-wzp/Zachary-wzp.github.io/_portfolio/portfolio-1.md

 ## Project Contribution
 * Design the overall route to energy efficiency in buildings.
 * Participate in the design of demonstration projects (Application of building technology).
-* Conduct building performance simulations based on Grasshopper (Ladgbug & Honeybee).
+* Conduct building performance simulations based on Grasshopper (Ladybug & Honeybee).

 <img src='/images/portfolios/NKDP/NKDP_1.PNG' width='600'>